-- The names of the UML classes from the structural specification are written in bold font. - The names of abstract UML classes (i.e., UML classes that are not intended to be instantiated) are written in bold and italic font. - Instances of the UML classes of the structural specification are connected by associations, many of which are of the one-to-many type.
-Associations whose name is preceded by / are derived that is, their value is determined based on the value of other associations and attributes.
-Whether the objects participating in associations are ordered and whether repetitions are allowed is made clear by the following standard UML conventions: - By default, all associations are sets; that is, the objects in them are unordered and repetitions are disallowed. - The { ordered,nonunique } attribute is placed next to the association ends that are ordered and in which repetitions are allowed.
+- The names of abstract UML classes (i.e., UML classes that are not intended to be instantiated) are written in italic. - Instances of the UML classes of the structural specification are connected by associations, many of which are of the one-to-many type.
+Associations whose name is preceded by / are derived - that is, their value is determined based on the value of other associations and attributes.
+Whether the objects participating in associations are ordered and whether repetitions are allowed is made clear by the following standard UML conventions: - By default, all associations are sets; that is, the objects in them are unordered and repetitions are disallowed. - The { ordered, nonunique } attribute is placed next to the association ends that are ordered and in which repetitions are allowed.
 Such associations have the semantics of lists.